 Note: These numbers reflect the most recent data available; due to rounding, percentages may not always add up to 100 percent.

-The Master of Public Policy (MPP) requires 45 semester credits, including approximately 22–23 credits in core courses, a 3-course concentration (9 credits minimum), and a course to fulfill the professional paper requirement.
+The Master of Public Policy (MPP) requires 45 semester credits, including at least 25 credits in core courses, a 3-course concentration (9 credits minimum), and a course to fulfill the professional paper requirement.
 The remaining credits are taken in elective courses.
-A 400-hour professional internship also is required, unless you are exempted based on relevant previous employment.
+A 200-hour professional internship also is required unless you are exempted based on relevant previous employment.

 The program is designed to be completed in two years.
 The majority of courses are taught in the classroom, although a few are offered either online or in a combined online/classroom format.